 Residents Maintain Autonomy

-In Life Care Center of Salt Lake City, 14% Percentage of Patients
+In Life Care Center of Salt Lake City, 15.79% of Patients

 Ability to Keep Residents Mobile

-In Life Care Center of Salt Lake City, 18.79% Percentage of Residents
+In Life Care Center of Salt Lake City, 23.48% of Residents

 Short-term Care: Rehospitalizations

-In Life Care Center of Salt Lake City, 18.79 Percentage of Residents Rehospitalized
+In Life Care Center of Salt Lake City, 23.48% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Life Care Center of Salt Lake City, 10.55 Percentage of Patients
+In Life Care Center of Salt Lake City, 11.13% of Patients

-This datapoint is a measure of the number of emergency room visits per thousand days of short-term care.
-Avoiding medical emergencies is one way to assess the well-being of patients during rehabilitation.
+This is the number of emergency room visits per 1,000 days of short-term care.
+There is typically a correlation between staying out of the emergency room and the quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Life Care Center of Salt Lake City, 72.2% Percentage of Resident
+In Life Care Center of Salt Lake City, 69.5% of Resident

 Scores for Salt Lake City, UT